 Comparisons and decision aids

-"Pneumatics vs. hydraulics: Which drive technology suits your application?"
+“Pneumatic vs. hydraulic: Which drive technology suits your application?”

 Use cases and practical examples

-"How we increased the production efficiency of a machinery builder by 20% in 6 weeks"
+“How we increased a machinery manufacturer's production efficiency by 20% in 6 weeks”

 “Case study: Automating a packaging line in the food sector”

-These contents solve concrete problems, provide value, and position you as an expert.
+These contents solve specific problems, provide value, and position you as an expert.

 Lead magnets: Offers that trigger inquiries

-A lead magnet is a free offer so valuable that prospects are willing to provide their contact details in exchange.
+A lead magnet is a free offer so valuable that prospects are willing to leave their contact details for it.

 Proven lead magnets for manufacturers